 Make the Move to Minimalism with One Simple Step

 Since starting this journey to becoming a minimalist mom, our home has felt much more at ease.
 Are there always going to be dishes that need to be done and laundry to be folded?
 Of course, but do our children need 32 shirts each?
-Should we really be stuffing clothing in dressers and doing five loads of laundry a day?
+Should we be stuffing clothing in dressers and doing five loads of laundry daily?
 We don’t have to live in this daily struggle of having so much to get done that we aren’t spending that time being present with our children.
-Having less stuff filling spaces lets us have more time to tidy the house, do that one load of laundry, and to be able to curl up on the couch with your family after a long day.
+Having less stuff filling spaces lets us have more time to tidy the house, do that one load of laundry, and to be able to curl up on the couch with our family after a long day.

 More Peace, Less Stuff